Qatar says worried about value of dollar, euro - CNBC

 XSTRATA BID

-Qatar, which owns just over 12 percent of Xstrata XTA.L, will help to determine the success or failure of Glencore's (GLEN.L) $32 billion offer for the miner.
+Qatar, which owns just over 12 percent of Xstrata, will help to determine the success or failure of Glencore's $32 billion offer for the miner.

 Glencore was forced earlier this month to raise its bid price, offering 3.05 new shares for every Xstrata share instead of 2.8, after Qatari pressure.
 As a condition, however, Glencore imposed its own chief executive and largest single shareholder, Ivan Glasenberg, at the head of the combined group.